 Introduction: How TRIQ Research Helps to Find the Right Training Load

 Building a dynamic triathlon training app is only the beginning for us at TRIQ.
 Yes, we want to make optimized triathlon training available to everyone—even measure and include individual recovery—with an app powered by an algorithm that can consider more performance variables in seconds than most people can in a week.
 But we’ve also managed to assemble an amazing advisory board of leaders of the endurance sports science field.
-With Dr. Ruby Otter-Drost, our co-founder Dr. Dan Plews, Dr. Stephen Seiler and the power of the TRIQ app we also have the chance to push the boundaries of sports science further and have every user profit from our findings directly.
+With Dr. Ruby Otter-Drost, Dr. Stephen Seiler and the power of the TRIQ app we also have the chance to push the boundaries of sports science further and have every user profit from our findings directly.
 Some athletes tend to go for an excessive training load without realizing it in time.
 That’s why it’s incredibly interesting for us to explore the possibility of pinpointing different stages of overreaching to alert athletes in time to react, as TRIQ happens to already let them measure the key parameters that might be needed for this.

 Optimal Training Load: The Space Between Positive Adaptation and Overreaching